tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 ### Introduction: ###

-These detailed instructions on how I was able to use the `ppc-test` branch of the [osxcross](https://github.com/tpoechtrager/osxcross) project to build a toolchain on an Ubuntu16 build host to target MacOS-10.5 PowerPC and PowerPC64 using the mainline GCC-5.5.0.
+These are detailed instructions on how I was able to use the `ppc-test` branch of the [osxcross](https://github.com/tpoechtrager/osxcross) project to build a toolchain on an Ubuntu16 build host to target MacOS-10.5 PowerPC and PowerPC64 using the mainline GCC-5.5.0.
 This toolchain supports C (C89, C90, C11), C++ (up to C++14), and GNU Fortran (F77 and F90).

 From my testing so far, the toolchain is working flawlessly.
 I have provided some scripts to test the toolchain.
 See the toolchain test section below.

-**NOTE:** MakcOS-10.5 does not have native support for C++11 or any recent C++ standards.
-With OS X Cross, we can use the GCC-5.5.0 and the GNU STDC++ runtime library provided by that toolchain to build and run C++11 and C++14 code on MacOS-10.5 PowerPC targets.
+**NOTE:** MacOS-10.5 does not have native support for C++11 or any recent C++ standards.
+With OS X Cross, we can use the GCC-5.5.0 and the GNU STDC++ runtime library provided by that toolchain to build C++11 and C++14 code that runs on MacOS-10.5 PowerPC targets.

 **NOTE:** I had to make slight modifications to the `build_gcc.sh` script in